-Course Number: BCV0562 Occupational Completion Point: C Commercial Plumber -- 240 Hours - SOC Code 47-2152

-18.0 Install hot-water-heating and circulating systems--The student will be able to:

-18.01 Explain the basic theory of domestic hot-water-heating.
-18.02 Design, size and lay out a system.
-18.03 Identify the equipment and materials needed for the job in accordance with job specifications and plumbing codes.
-18.04 Test and inspect the system.
-19.0 Install interceptors and separatorsThe student will be able to: 19.01 Identify various types of interceptors and separators.
+Occu Course Number: BCV0562 Occupational Completion Point: C Commercial Plumber 240 Hours - SOC Code 47-2152 18.0 Discuss and simulate the installation of water heating and circulating systemsThe student will be able to: 18.01 Explain the basic theory of domestic water heating.
+18.02 Discuss and simulate how to design, size and layout a system.
+18.03 Discuss and identify the equipment and materials needed for the job in accordance with job specifications and plumbing codes.
+18.04 Discuss and simulate how to test and inspect the system.
+19.0 Discuss and simulate the installation of interceptors and separatorsThe student will be able to: 19.01 Identify various types of interceptors and separators.
 19.02 Explain the theory and function of various interceptors and separators.
-19.03 Install and maintain lint and grease traps, gas and oil separators, sand and sediment interceptors.
-20.0 Install a storm-drainage systemThe student will be able to: 20.01 Explain the theory of roof drains, leaders and the storm-drainage system.
-20.02 Size and lay out a storm-drainage system.
-20.03 Identify the materials needed to install a storm-drainage system in accordance with job specifications and plumbing codes.
-20.04 Lay out a job on site according to job specifications and plumbing codes, coordinating with other trades.
-20.05 Test and inspect the systems.
-21.0 Explain the principles of backflow and cross-connection controlThe student will be able to: 21.01 Define backflow and cross-connection control.
-21.02 Describe the importance of backflow and cross-connection control to the health of the public.
+19.03 Discuss and simulate how to install and maintain lint and grease traps, gas and oil separators, and sand and sediment interceptors.
+20.0 Discuss and simulate the installation of a storm drainage systemThe student will be able to: 20.01 Explain the theory of roof drains, leaders and the storm drainage system.
+20.02 Size and layout a storm drainage system on a plan.
+20.03 Identify the materials needed to install a storm drainage system in accordance with job specifications and plumbing codes.
+20.04 Discuss and simulate how to layout a job on site according to job specifications and plumbing codes.
+Explain the importance of coordinating with other trades.
+20.05 Discuss and simulate how to test and inspect the systems.
+21.0 Explain the principles of backflow and cross connection controlThe student will be able to: 21.01 Define backflow and cross connection control.
+21.02 Describe the importance of backflow and cross connection control to the health of the public.
 21.03 Identify the proper devices and assemblies for individual applications.
 21.04 Explain the "degree of hazard" principle and how it relates to the installation of devices and assemblies.